raceintospace/raceintospace/doc/manual/manual.md

 * `no_backup` – Forces you to assign a Backup as well as a Primary crew to all missions (Classic setting)

     The requirement was dropped because it's your space program after all; surely you should be able to forgo assigning a backup crew if you want, though it's still recommended since it reduces the risk of cancellation.
+* no_money_cheat – Disables the money cheat (pressing $ in Purchasing) in single-player games.

-* `show_recruit_stats` –  By default you can now see skills other than CA and EN during recruitment; setting `show_recruit_stats 0` will return to Classic behavior [May prevent game from opening]
+* `show_recruit_stats` –  By default you can now see skills other than CA and EN during recruitment; setting `show_recruit_stats 0` will return to Classic behavior.

-* `use_endurance` –  By default the game now makes some use of the Endurance skill.
-It adds average of crew's EN to duration steps on duration missions, and spacepeople with high EN hurt in a newscast are less likely to retire; set to `use_endurance 0` to return to Classic behavior [May prevent game from opening]
+* `use_endurance` –  By default the game now makes some use of the Endurance skill (it didn't before).
+It adds average of crew's EN to duration steps on duration missions, and spacepeople with high EN hurt in a newscast are less likely to retire; set to `use_endurance 0` to return to Classic behavior.

 * `succesRDMax` –  Max R&D will increase 1 pt/mission only if the component was already at Max R&D (Classic setting).

     The change made in RIS 2.0 (which this option turns off) does two things.
-One is that dummy tests on equipment not yet at Max R&D still count toward reaching Max Safety; if you fly a Vostok at, say, 70% its Safety will go up to 71% *and* the Max R&D will go up a percent; this encourages players to fly dummy tests by making it worthwhile to fly them early.
-The other thing this does is allow you to research back to where you left off if your component was downgraded due to a newscast.
-Of course, Max R&D is still reset if you suffer a catastrophic failure.
+    1. Dummy tests on equipment not yet at Max R&D still count toward reaching Max Safety; if you fly a Vostok at, say, 70% its Safety will go up to 71% *and* the Max R&D will go up a percent; this encourages players to fly dummy tests by making it worthwhile to fly them early.
+    2. Allows you to research back to where you left off if your component was downgraded due to a newscast.
+Of course, Max R&D is still reset by catastrophic failures.
     Setting `succesRDMax 0` will require the usual dummy tests to return your hardware to its previous Safety rating after a newscast, and will reintroduce "wasted" dummy tests.

 * `boosterSafety` –  The Safety of a boosted rocket will be the average of rocket and booster safety (Classic setting), rather than the two multiplied by one another (e.g., rocket at 85% and booster at 45% would work out to 85+45÷2=65%, rather than .85x.45=.38 or 38%).

     This change was made for two reasons.
-First, it's more realistic: the rocket and booster *both* have to work right, or the launch step will fail.
+    1. It's more realistic: the rocket and booster *both* have to work right, or the launch step will fail.
 In fact, during the Space Race, the Americans didn't consider boosters safe enough for manned flights at all.
 In statistics, the odds of two things *both* succeeding are calculated by multiplying the two probabilities together.
-The other reason for the change was that the old system allowed an unfair exploit: it let players squeak by with a booster that really wasn't ready: in the example above, for instance, in BARIS a player would be tempted to try using his booster at less than half safety.
-This new system also introduces a new dynamic that offers a significant tradeoff, and a real advantage to non-boosted rockets: so for instance, there is now some real motivation to consider flying Gemini on Titans like we did historically, rather than using boosted Atlases.
+The other reason for the change was that the old system allowed an unfair exploit: it let players squeak by with a booster that really wasn't ready: in the example above, in BARIS a player might be tempted to try using his booster at less than half safety.
+    2. It introduces a new dynamic that offers a significant tradeoff, and a real advantage to non-boosted rockets: so for instance, there is now some real motivation to consider flying Gemini on Titans like we did historically, rather than using boosted Atlases.

-If something should go wrong with your config file or you'd like to return it to the default settings, you can simply delete the file and reopen RIS.
+If something should go wrong with your config file or you'd like to return it to the default settings (or if yours is missing one of these options), you can simply rename or delete the file and reopen RIS.
 The game will see it's missing and will create a fresh copy.

 ### Turn Announcement